My father had two brothers: his older brother, Robert, and his twin brother, Thomas. Both were killed in World War II.

 The purpose of violence is to suppress awareness of the truth.

 I would like to acknowledge my parents, Beryl and James Burrowes, both veterans of World War II, who have never failed to find the love and (frequent) financial support that I have needed to undertake my life’s work.
 They are truly the greatest parents of all.
-Among many others who have helped at times, my brother, Thomas J. Burrowes, and my two great friends and fellow nonviolent activists, Anahata Giri and Dave Keenan, have been preeminent among these.
+Many others have helped at times and I deeply appreciate their support.
 If you would like to help Anita’s and my work to end human violence, please consider financially supporting us by clicking on ‘Financial Support’ in the sidebar.

 Robert J. Burrowes